 Liposuction has the potential to dramatically enhance the body’s shape and contour, producing highly desirable results for the patient.
 There is a range of things liposuction can do for you, and in some cases, liposuction can even improve your health.

-However, in the hands of an inexperienced surgeon, liposuction can lead to unnatural body shapes, asymmetry, lumpiness, indentations or rippling of the skin.
+However, in the hands of an inexperienced doctor, liposuction can lead to unnatural body shapes, asymmetry, lumpiness, indentations or rippling of the skin.

 Unfortunately, this scenario is relatively common which is why revision liposuction has become a popular service for the skilled cosmetic practitioner.
 Correcting a “botched” liposuction procedure is highly challenging, so here’s what you should know about liposuction revision and how to best avoid poor results in the first place.

 Why is Liposuction Revision Performed?

 Some “botched” jobs are caused by the removal of too much or too little fat, and others are due to asymmetry.
-This can be due to poor planning on the surgeon’s part or problems with their surgical technique, or post-op complications.
+This can be due to poor planning on the doctor’s part or problems with their surgical technique, or post-op complications.